Semester 2 Credit Value: | 20 |

 - Demonstration of the ‘reflective process’ including documentation of insight and an acceptable interpretation.

-Resit to consist of an oral presentation and a 2000-word written assignment.
+Resit to consist of a re-editing of their multimedia piece and a 2000-word written assignment.
 Title to be decided and announced 8 weeks prior to the resit date.